 Figure 3.2.
 Placement options.
+Clinician view, facing patient.

-Option 1 approximates the lead orientation of Lead II of a standard 12 lead ECG, whereas Option 2 is aligned with Lead I. Orientation may be selected based upon patient comfort and garment constraints (e.g. an orientation that causes chafing under clothing should be avoided).
+Option 1 (Preferred Method) approximates the lead orientation of Lead II of a standard 12 lead ECG, whereas Option 2 (Secondary Method) is aligned with Lead I. Orientation may be selected based upon patient comfort and garment constraints (e.g. an orientation that causes chafing under clothing should be avoided).

-For Option 1, the right electrode should be placed at about the 2nd intercostal space and the left electrode at the 3rd or 4th intercostal space.
+For Option 1, the left electrode should be placed at about the 2^{nd} intercostal space and the right electrode at the 3^{rd} or 4^{th} intercostal space.